joeytwiddle/significant-white-space/README.md

 Blank lines containing only indentation/whitespace are ignored and preserved, so they do not affect curly wrapping.

 Comment lines should not be stripped or injected into, or used for indentation.
-This policy is followed for simple single-line comments, but not for comments appended to lines, and _not in the body of multi-line comments_.
+This policy is followed for simple single-line comments, but not for trailing comments at the end of a line, and _not in the body of multi-line comments_.
 (By the way, we also have some filthy heuristics to differentiate '*/' ending a comment from '*/' ending a regular expression literal.)